-- In Hong Kong, the Hong Kong IA is seeking to align the territory's insurance regime with international standards and has been developing a risk-based capital ('RBC') framework.
+- The CBIRC recently released new regulations on internet life insurance sales in China which include restrictions on the selling of certain long-term products online, effective 31 December 2021; and - On 26 October 2021 the National Health Commission released for public comment draft rules on the internet healthcare services, which include restrictions on online AI-driven diagnosis and treatments as well as requirements including real-time supervision by provincial internet supervision platforms and meeting financial and operational criteria, including certain risk management and corporate governance ratings.
+These rules may have implications for the Group's plans for its Pulse platform in China. - In Hong Kong, the Hong Kong IA is seeking to align the territory's insurance regime with international standards and has been developing a risk-based capital ('RBC') framework.
 The RBC framework will comprise three pillars: quantitative requirements, including assessment of capital adequacy and valuation; qualitative requirements, including corporate governance, Enterprise Risk Management as well as Own Risk and Solvency Assessment; and public disclosures and transparency of information.
-The rules with respect to the first pillar are expected to be finalised in 2021.
-The Hong Kong IA is also currently developing plans to enable early adoption of the framework. - In Malaysia, Bank Negara Malaysia ('BNM'), the central bank of Malaysia, has initiated a multi-phase review of its current RBC frameworks for insurers and takaful operators which has been conducted since 2018.
+The Hong Kong IA is permitting applications for early adoption of the framework. - In Malaysia, Bank Negara Malaysia ('BNM'), the central bank of Malaysia, has initiated a multi-phase review of its current RBC frameworks for insurers and takaful operators which has been conducted since 2018.
 The review aims to ensure that the frameworks remain effective under changing market conditions, facilitate consistent and comparable capital adequacy measurement across the insurance and takaful industry, where appropriate, and achieve greater alignment with key elements of the global capital standards such as ICS, where appropriate.
-A discussion paper on proposals was issued on 30 June 2021 with responses due by 30 September 2021.
-The timing of the effective date of the updated rules currently remains uncertain. - In China, the China Banking and Insurance Regulatory Commission ('CBIRC') announced plans for its China Risk Oriented Solvency System ('C-ROSS') Phase II in 2017.
-Three quantitative impact studies have been performed in March, August and October 2020.
-The CBIRC has also released a draft C-ROSS Phase II technical specification in January 2021 for industry consultation.
-Implementation is expected in 2021 or 2022, although an official effective date has yet to be communicated.
+The timing of the effective date of the updated rules currently remains uncertain but certain changes, such as the applicable discount rate on liabilities, are expected to come into effect in 2022. - In China, the China Banking and Insurance Regulatory Commission ('CBIRC') announced plans for its China Risk Oriented Solvency System ('C-ROSS') Phase II in 2017.
+Quantitative impact studies have been performed in 2020 and 2021.
+On 30 December 2021, the CBIRC released the official regulation for C-ROSS II, which is effective for Q1 2022 solvency reporting. - In Indonesia, regulatory and supervisory focus on the insurance industry remains high.
+The Financial Services Authority of Indonesia, the Otoritas Jasa Keuangan ('OJK') has been revising investment linked products ('ILP') regulations with the aim of increasing insurance penetration and better protecting customer interests and improving market conduct.
+The final regulations are expected to be issued during 2022 and will have implications for the product strategies and insurance and compliance risks for insurers.
+General supervisory focus on insurer governance has increased, in particular on the autonomy of decision-making of local insurers.
+The OJK has also focused on consumer protection regulations more broadly and has recently enhanced regulatory requirements on IT risk management.
+Since the 2014 Insurance Law, the industry has been subject to regulatory expectations on the separation of conventional and Sharia business. - In Malaysia, BNM issued a circular letter in Q1 2021 specifying requirements for the design and disclosure of ILPs which provide extension of coverage beyond the initial coverage term.
+These changes aim to improve the appropriateness of product design and the customer disclosures provided on ILP policy documents.
+The new requirements for ILP products sold since March 2021 came into effect on 22 September 2021, while for all in-force products sold prior to March 2021 the proposed effective date has been extended to 1 April 2022.
+The changes are expected to materially impact insurer systems, disclosures, customer communications, sales conduct and post-sale processes.